csci430-os/assg02/README.md

 listed in the correct order, with the process at the front or head of the queue output first, down to the tail or back of the queue as the last process.
-Likewise the system tests expect blocked processes to be listed by pid, so that the smallest blocked proces by pid is listed first, then the next pid, etc.
+Likewise the system tests expect blocked processes to be listed by pid, so that the smallest blocked process by pid is listed first, then the next pid, etc.
 I consider it mostly correct (4/5 bonus points) if the only failing system tests are failing because you do not correctly order the output of the blocked processes.
 But it is definitely incorrect to not order the ready processes by